4 Ways to Help Frontline Workers Get the Most Out of Food Safety Training

 2. Create training reinforcement materials

-Similarly, providing frontline employees with easy-to-use food safety checklists and handouts rather than hefty training manuals can help them easily find the information they need — the more easily digestible the content, the better.
+Similarly, providing frontline employees with easy-to-use food safety checklists and handouts, rather than hefty training manuals, can help them easily find the information they need.
+The more easily digestible the content, the better.

-3. Choose the right training provider
+4. Choose the right training provider

 - Performance support, such as quizzes, to ensure frontline employees are truly internalizing new knowledge while you determine whether additional training is needed.
 They’re also a great way to reinforce core concepts over time.